 - “Reclining Nude” by Amedeo Modigliani

-- “Reclining Nude” by Amedeo Modigliani is one of the dozens of nudes created by Modigliani in a modern style characterised by elongation of faces and figures, that echo precursors such as Titian, Goya, and Velázquez.
+- “Reclining Nude” by Amedeo Modigliani is one of the dozens of nudes created by Modigliani in a modern style characterized by elongation of faces and figures that echo precursors such as Titian, Goya, and Velázquez.
 However, Modigliani’s figures differ significantly in the level of raw sensuality they transmit.
 Unlike depictions of female nudes from the Renaissance to the nineteenth century, where female nudity is couched in mythology or allegory, this series of paintings are without any such context, highlighting the painting’s eroticism.

 - “Improvisation 27 (Garden of Love II)” by Wassily Kandinsky

 - Improvisation 27 (Garden of Love II) by Wassily Kandinsky (also spelled Vasily) is an expressive abstract that is independent of forms and lines.
 It depicts three sets of embracing couples surrounded by serpentine shapes.
 One of the embracing couples is to the left of the sun in the center of the painting.
 A green and red pair are positioned on top of the sun.
 The bottom right, a black figure is on top of a white figure.
 The painting’s subject is indicated in the subtitle “Garden of Love II,” which is a reference to biblical Eden.

 - “Jeanne Hebuterne” by Amedeo Modigliani depicts the artist’s partner, who was also his most frequent portrait subject.
 Her white chemise suggests modesty while hiding her pregnancy.
 In this painting, Jeanne’s elongated face and highly simplified features derived from Modigliani’s study and fascination with Egyptian, African, and Oceanic sculpture.